ssasoglu/blog-source/source/_posts/why-mm-is-great-for-serverless-pt-2.md

 ---
 title: >-
-  Why Modular Monolith is a great starting architecture for a serverless application?
-(Part 2)
+  Why Modular Monolith is a great starting architecture for a serverless application (Part 2)
 date: 2024-09-06 13:55:48
 tags:
 ---

 In Part 1, we explored the various platforms at PostNL, including planning, operation execution monitoring, and enabler platforms, each with unique requirements.
-We discussed different architectural styles—monolithic, fully serverless, and serverless microservices—highlighting their pros and cons.
-Finally, we introduced the concept of Serverless Modular Monoliths, setting the stage for a deeper dive in Part 2.
+We discussed different architectural styles—monolithic, fully serverless, and serverless microservices, highlighting their pros and cons.
+At the end of part one, we introduced the concept of the "Serverless Modular Monolith", setting the stage for a deeper dive in part two.
 In this part, we will discuss how we are building such systems and the practical benefits they offer.
-Finally, we will conclude the series with a recap.
 Without further ado, let's start!

-# Serverless Modular Monoliths
+## Serverless Modular Monoliths

 ![smm](/images/posts/2024/smm.png)